Bienvenidos/Welcome

 Date: 1997

-1996, was a great year for me.
-In fact, it was a pivotal turning point in my life because this was when I learned about Chicana playwrights, poets, and essayist whose plays and publications have received national recognition.
-I was attending the University if California, Riverside, and it was on that day that I instantly became a Xicana (a term used by literary feminist to redefine Chicana.)
+Perhaps one of the most pivotal turning points in my life occured during the 90s when I became an undergrad at the University of California, Riverside.
+During this phase of my life, I learned about Chicana playwrights, poets, and essayists whose plays and publications had received national recognition.
+The more I learned, the easier it became for me to identify myself as a Xicana (a term used by literary feminist to redefine Chicana.)

 Date: 1997